 What You Need To Get Started

 Lightroom – this is the subscription-based version Lightroom CC Classic as it comes with Adobe Cloud Storage.
 The standalone version does not.

 IOS or Android smartphone capable of running the Adobe Lightroom Mobile

 Lightroom Mobile App installed on your smartphone.

-- Instagram on your phone
+Instagram on your phone

 From Lightroom To Lightroom Mobile

+The first stage is to synchronize our images from Lightroom CC Classic to the Lightroom Mobile App versions on our phones.
+The best way to do this is to create a Lightroom collection for the images that we wish to post to Instagram.
+In the Lightroom Library module, scroll down to collections on the left side of the screen, click the + icon and select Create Collection.
+Give your collection a suitable name, in my case I called it Instagram Images.
+Also, make sure the Sync with Lightroom CC is checked and click Create.
 Now, you can select and drag all the images that you wish to post to Instagram into the new collection.
 If, in the future, you wish to add more, simply drag them over.
 That’s it for Lightroom CC Classic, while we wait for Adobe to work its magic, let's head over to our smartphone.